jronallo/microdata_schemaorg_example/source/code4lib.html.md

 Tutorial
 --------

-This tutorial will lead you through implementing Microdata and Schema.org on a pre-existing site for exposing digitized collections.
+This tutorial will move through implementing Microdata and Schema.org on a pre-existing site for exposing digitized collections.
 The example is based on [NCSU Libraries' Digital Collections: Rare and Unique Materials](http://d.lib.ncsu.edu/collections).
 Each section will lead you through decisions that are made and common problems that are encounted in implementing Microdata and Schema.org.

-YKK

-* some useful tools.
-* tips tricks
-* deeper dive into the specifications
+Along the way are tips, tricks, tools, and a closer look at the specifications.

 ### Before Microdata